OpenSmock/Molecule/documentation/Tests.md

 	MolComponentManager cleanUp
 ```

-## Order of Components
-You also need to verify the order of Components starting since a Component that listens to another needs to be started before the latter one.
-Otherwise, events will be sent wthout any component listening to it, rendering it meaningless.
-In this example, that means that `MolGPSMapImpl` needs to be started **after** `MolGPSDataImpl`.

 ## Switching Components on the fly
-This test space can be useful for switching Components on the fly, stopping a component to start another having a different Type (make sure that they have a different name or that the current launched Component is stopped before the other of the same Type is launched).
+This test space can be useful for switching Components on the fly, stopping a component to start another having the same Type.
+Make sure that they have a different name or that the current launched Component is stopped before the other of the same Type is launched.
 See the Molecule-Examples package for more examples on this.

 ## Calling another script